backdrop-contrib/geoip_tokens/README.md

 - Compare the current IP with a configurable list of countries
 - Check if current IP is within the European Union

+### Precision of results

+The results are not as exact as, for instance, GPS.
+Geolocation based on IP addresses can only be approximate.
+The results may even be wrong for a while, until a service provider updates outdated information.

+### When _not_ to use this module

+This module has been written with low- to medium-traffic sites in mind.
+If your site has really high traffic on pages that use the tokens, you might easily burst the (generous) limits of the providers in use.
+Although this module tries to distribute the load and to cache locally.
+"High traffic" means: thousands of requests per day.

 ### For developers